-In the stakeholder outreach workshops conducted by the UBC, several reasons were identified as to why the participation in the ACP is so low compared to other states.
-These reasons are the following: lack of understanding/knowledge of the program, difficulty navigating the enrollment process, lack of digital skills for enrollment, other state and federal broadband assistance programs are already in place, and individuals are not wanting government assistance.
+In the stakeholder outreach workshops conducted by the UBC, participants were asked to disclose barriers to accessing and utilizing the ACP.
+The most common barriers identified include: a lack of understanding/knowledge of the program, difficulty navigating the two-phase enrollment process, a lack of digital skills for enrollment, other state and federal broadband assistance programs are already in place, and the stigma attached to receiving government assistance.
 These reasons and others are presented in greater detail in the following paragraphs.

-Table 11 lists a breakdown of each AOG within the state and the rate of eligible subscribers utilizing the ACP therein.48 These totals were determined by collecting the number of ACP enrolled subscribers in each county and combining the totals for each county within their respective AOG.
+Utah currently has 50,979 subscribers and counting enrolled in the ACP, but Utah still ranks in the bottom five states as it relates to ACP utilization.
+Table 11 lists a breakdown of each AOG within the state and the rate of eligible subscribers utilizing the ACP therein.
+59 These totals were determined by collecting the number of ACP enrolled subscribers in each county and combining the totals for each county within their respective AOG.